sisyphean-cabal/bm8/docs/setup.md

 4. Clone the repository to whatever folder you want, you don't need the frontend for now.

 5. use the following git command, and create a new branch for yourself.
-For now.
-We'll change it later.
+The name doesn't matter, we'll change it later.

 > git checkout -b aeseop-setup